Audio and video settings

 ) the transmitted image:

 Go to the Preview menu by clicking the corresponding button.
-Set the required aspect ratio if you need to narrow or stretch the transmitted image:
+Adjust the aspect ratio if you need to narrow or stretch the transmitted image:

-In the same window, there is a checkbox Remove people from the image.
-When this feature is enabled, the neural network will automatically remove all people from the frame.
+In this window, there is also the checkbox Remove people from the image.
+If this box is checked, the neural network will automatically remove all people from the frame.

-To complete the setup of the recognition area, click the Confirm button.
+To complete the configuration of the recognition area, click the Confirm button.

-Please note that after pressing the Confirm button, you will no longer be able to return to the previous menu and modify the recognition area.
-You will need to start configuring the board area from scratch.
+Please note that after clicking the Confirm button, you will no longer be able to return to the previous menu and modify the recognition area.
+To do it, you will need to start configuring the board area once again.

-If necessary, you can change the settings of the specified recognition area by clicking , after which a context menu will appear:
+If necessary, you can change the settings of the selected recognition area by clicking which will open the context menu:

-In settings modification mode, you cannot set a different recognition area or flip the image.
-If you need these specific settings, click Disable and reconfigure the necessary parameters.
+In settings editing mode, one cannot select a different recognition area or flip the image.
+If you need to configure these settings, click Disable and change required parameters once again.

 # Background blurring